This blog may contain affiliate links. Read our disclosure policy for more info.

 Parks Canada Passes can be bought online here or at one of the Visitor Centers or booths at the entrance to many national parks.

-Bow Valley Parkway Closure to Cars
+Bow Valley Parkway Seasonal Closure to Cars

 Driving is one of the most scenic ways to experience the Bow Valley Parkway on your way to Johnston Canyon.
 However, parts of the Parkway do experience temporary road closures throughout certain times of the year to help protect the local wildlife.
 The most heavily affected area is the eastern part of the parkway, which is where you will be traveling through if heading here from Banff.

-The eastern section of the road between Banff and Johnston Canyon will be closed to all traffic (including cyclists) from March 1 to April 30 for the evening and overnight hours of 8 pm to 8 am.
-Then from May 1 to June 25, the road is completely closed to vehicles 24/7 but remains open for cyclists – except during those same overnight hours.
+As part of a three-year program from 2022 through to the end of 2024, the eastern section of the road between Banff and Johnston Canyon will be closed to all traffic (including cyclists) from March 1 to April 30 for the evening and overnight hours of 8 pm to 8 am.

 From Sept 1 – Sept 30, the same eastern section of Bow Valley Parkway is closed to vehicles.
 Again, this is to protect the wildlife corridor.
 However, no restrictions apply to cyclists.